tmonks/100-days-of-code/log.md

 ### Day 14: September 6, Friday
 Started on my #freeCodeCamp Drum Machine project.
 Did some initial research and planning, got the React app setup, and drafted the initial layout.
 I'm a bit rusty on CSS Grid, but I found this excellent visual cheat sheet: http://grid.malven.co/

+### Day 15: September 7, Saturday
+Had a great afternoon yesterday coding at the coffee shop.
+Got my drum machine playing audio and reacting to keypresses.
+I'm not quite sure how to pass keyboard events down to the children components, but I'm obsessed with figuring it out.
+I woke up and was thinking about it in the middle of the night!
+Not sure how I'm going to let it go today so I can enjoy time with the girls and get some chores done.